cal-data-eng/notes/1-SQL/review.md

 FROM titles;
 ```

-See [Section 15](https://www.postgresql.org/docs/15/datatype.html) of the Postgres documentation for Postgres data types.
+See [Chapter 8](https://www.postgresql.org/docs/current/datatype.html) of the Postgres documentation for a list of valid data types.

 ### NULL